-261 PE teachers are pivotal in the PE experience and young people often consider them as role models for the promotion of caring peer-relations (Gano-Overway, 2013; Smith & St. 262 Pierre, 2009).
-However, media portrayals regularly depict PE teachers as drill 263 sergeants/bullies, whose harsh authoritarian pedagogies fail to create inclusive environments 264 (McCullick et al. 2003).
-There is some evidence that PE teachers can be complicit in 265 normalizing behaviours usually deemed as bullying in other facets of school, as well as 266 promoting and engaging in bullying relations between young people.
-For example, O'Connor 267 and Graber (2014) found that male and female PE teachers acculturated a bullying climate 268 269 by, amongst other things, promoting aggression and violence through implementing inappropriate curricular selections.
-Some PE teachers even perpetuated peer-ridicule through 270 sarcastic comments or mocking demonstrations of poor skills (O'Connor & Graber, 2014).
-271 and child interpretations causes further tensions when PE teachers are tasked to adopt a 275 whole-school universal anti-bullying policy.
-Despite expressing desires to combat bullying, 276 previous research has shown that PE teachers held little knowledge of their school's anti-277 bullying policies and adopted diverse strategies of dealing with bullying, which included 278 verbal put-downs and making light of the situation (O'Connor & Graber, 2014).
-The 279 normalization of jocular interactions in PE is further evidenced by young people reporting PE 280 281 teachers as present in 55% of peer-teasing incidents, but recalling that teachers ignored it, brushed it off, or, on some occasions, laughed at crude peer-comments (Li & Rukavina, 282 283 2012).
-Other teacher interventions included telling victims to ignore comments or avoid perpetrators (Li & Rukavina, 2012).
-Adding further weight to claims of a normalization of 284 verbal teasing/bullying in PE, researchers observed and young people reported that PE 285 teachers were more likely to intervene in incidents of physical bullying compared to verbal 286 bullying, resulting in many young people expressing how they felt that their teachers did not 287 288 care about bullying (Li & Rukavina, 2012).
+PE teachers are pivotal in the PE experience and young people often consider them as role models for the promotion of caring peer-relations (Gano-Overway, 2013; Smith & St. Pierre, 2009).
+However, media portrayals regularly depict PE teachers as drill sergeants/bullies, whose harsh authoritarian pedagogies fail to create inclusive environments (McCullick et al. 2003).
+There is some evidence that PE teachers can be complicit in normalizing behaviours usually deemed as bullying in other facets of school, as well as promoting and engaging in bullying relations between young people.
+For example, O'Connor and Graber (2014) found that male and female PE teachers acculturated a bullying climate by, amongst other things, promoting aggression and violence through implementing inappropriate curricular selections.
+Some PE teachers even perpetuated peer-ridicule through sarcastic comments or mocking demonstrations of poor skills (O'Connor & Graber, 2014).

+At the centre of this teacher-pupil relationship was a discrepancy between banter and 254 verbal bullying, which illustrates, amongst other things, differing adult-child sensibilities to 255 256 commentary based on difference and levels of offense caused.
+The difference between adult and child interpretations causes further tensions when PE teachers are tasked to adopt a 257 258 whole-school universal anti-bullying policy.
+Despite expressing desires to combat bullying, previous research has shown that PE teachers held little knowledge of their school's anti-259 bullying policies and adopted diverse strategies of dealing with bullying, which included 260 verbal put-downs and making light of the situation (O'Connor & Graber, 2014).
+The 261 normalization of jocular interactions in PE is further evidenced by young people reporting PE 262 teachers as present in 55% of peer-teasing incidents, but recalling that teachers ignored it, 263 brushed it off, or, on some occasions, laughed at crude peer-comments (Li & Rukavina, 264 2012).
+Other teacher interventions included telling victims to ignore comments or avoid 265 266 perpetrators (Li & Rukavina, 2012).
+Adding further weight to claims of a normalization of verbal teasing/bullying in PE, researchers observed and young people reported that PE 267 teachers were more likely to intervene in incidents of physical bullying compared to verbal 268 bullying, resulting in many young people expressing how they felt that their teachers did not 269 care about bullying (Li & Rukavina, 2012).
+270